The Tribe (Plemya)

 Having reluctantly proven himself as a solid hand, Sergey is assigned the role of pimp to two girls, one of whom Anya (Yana Novikova), he falls in love with, and tries to dissuade her from taking any more customers, quickly earning himself pariah status among the Tribe.

 A standard messed up teenage social drama then, the twist here is that the film is acted entirely in sign language!
 The cast are all non-professional deaf actors so not a word of dialogue is spoken and the only sounds we hear are diegetic and background noises.
-Slaboshpitsky has even gone a step further by not including any subtitles for non-signing viewers which is something of a bold retaliation to the numerous film which don’t have subtitles for deaf people!
+Slaboshpitsky has even gone a step further by not including any subtitles for non-signing viewers which is something of a bold retaliation to the numerous DVD releases which don’t have subtitles for deaf people!

 This fact alone is likely to put a number of viewers off from investigating this film but the truth is that it soon becomes easy to lose yourself in and after a while you don’t even notice the lack of dialogue or explanation for the onscreen antics.
 Actions, as they say, speak louder than words and Slaboshpitsky is keen to exploit and explore this to its logical conclusion.